hagemt/libalexandria/README.md

 That's fine.
 No one is forcing you to use GPL, me included.
 This is a common misconception with licensing.
 Not all GPL-licensed code is "viral" like that.

-Feel free to use a GPL-compatiple BSD license, just for example.
+Feel free to use a GPL-compatible BSD license, just for example.
 Where you put the source is really up to you.
 If you doubt our juris prudence, see [1], where it explicitly addresses "Linking from code with a different license."

 [1] http://en.wikipedia.org/wiki/GNU_Lesser_General_Public_License

-Note: to distinguish terms, The Free Software Foundation calls the GPL-style restrictions (you must release any modifications under the same licence) 'copyleft'.
+Note: to distinguish terms, The Free Software Foundation calls the GPL-style restrictions (you must release any modifications under the same license) 'copyleft'.
 [2]

 Always note that, when selecting a license generally, it is good to do your homework.